Key Highlights

 Ms. A should buy this stock if it trades below INR 14.6969.
 However, stock trading above INR 14.6969 is considered to be overvalued and should not be carried out.

-1. A quick and easy method It is a swift and simple way to understand stock valuation by looking at Graham's number.
+A quick and easy method: A swift and simple way to understand stock valuation is by looking at Graham's number.
 Use the calculator or a spreadsheet to determine it quickly.

-2. Identify bargain stocks Using Graham's number, you can identify companies that are likely to be trading at bargain prices.
+Identify bargain stocks: Using Graham's number, investors can identify companies that are likely to be trading at bargain prices.

 The drawbacks and limitations of the graham number are as follows.